Come back inside

 I know this may seem funny, but everything you DON'T want when you want to achieve a deep trance state is desirable when you want to keep from falling into a deep trance state.

-Here's some potentially desirable things for your environment: unpredictable music, a chilly room, a hard surface, sitting in an uncomfortable position (ie "indian style", lotus, half-lotus, etc.) that requires moving periodically to remain pain-free, an alarm clock, wide-awake pets, roommates, neighbors who bang around, A coo-coo or grandfather clock that chimes on the quarter hour (try mac dashboard widget "prod me" or meditation timers that can chime every 3 or 5 minutes), keeping your eyes open, balancing a book on your head, leaving the TV on an annoying loud and random show with plenty commercials, and finally:
+Here's some potentially desirable things for your environment: unpredictable music, a chilly room, a hard surface, sitting in an uncomfortable position (i.e. cross-legged, lotus, half-lotus, etc.) that requires moving periodically to remain pain-free, an alarm clock or timer set to go off in a couple minutes, wide-awake pets, roommates, neighbors who bang around in other rooms or holding a backyard party, a coo-coo or grandfather clock that chimes on the quarter hour (try electronic timers or meditation timers that can chime every 3 or 5 minutes), keeping your eyes open, balancing a book on your head, leaving the TV on an annoying loud and random show with plenty commercials, and finally:

 Set an alarm for 30 seconds to 1 minute to start.
-Wait at least a half hour between attempts and work your way by 30-second or 1 minute increments to 5 minutes of light trance.
+Wait at least a half hour between attempts (doing something completely different, preferably physical like wash the dishes or sweep up) and work your way by 30-second or 1 minute increments to 5 minutes of light trance.
 That's probably about all you need!
-It takes even multiples a few minutes to get into deeper trance states, so keep this lightweight and quick.
+Keep this skill lightweight and quick.

-If this is too worrisome for you I suggest you get out a notebook and take notes for your future internal meetings.
-Act as secretary; track the agenda, summarize conversation if any, note who has voted for or against the items to be voted on, etc. You may not get a visual sense of the meeting taking place if you choose this method, but you also won’t be fully inside yourself and anxious about losing control.
+If this is too worrisome for you as front or host, you can get out a notebook and take notes for future internal meetings.
+Act as secretary; track the agenda, summarize conversation if any, note who has voted for or against the items to be voted on, etc. You may not get a visual sense of a meeting taking place if you choose this method, but you also won’t be fully inside your inner world and anxious about losing control.